 I remember one of my relatives addicted to TV.
 She used to watch TV like crazy.
 Often, when the whole of the family was sleeping, she was busy watching TV till 2 am in the morning.
 And it wasn’t just a one-day affair.
 It was her daily routine.
 That nasty habit got the best of her.
 Most of the times she ate her food watching the TV.
 Stress got the best of her.
 She got overweight within a few months.

 Where does the road to TV watching lead you?
 Nowhere.
 It’s a dead end.

 The question is – are you willing to let the TV intrude your whole life?

 Don’t address your need to be creative and keep suppressing your creative energy, thinking that you’re not that talented.

-If you want to take control of your life, just close your eyes and ask yourself, “what can I create?”
-Keep your eyes closed and wait for the answer.
+If you want to take control of your life, close your eyes and ask yourself, “what can I create?”
+Keep your eyes shut and wait for the answer.

-When you receive your answer, start acting on it.
+When you receive it, take action.
 And kick that intruder out of your living room right away.